 III.
 The Big Idea of Ten-as-a-Unit (Goal #3)

 Once children are learning to count to 20 and above, show them how easy and fun it is to use base-ten patterns in extending their counting skills to 100.
 Display a 100-grid poster in a place where children can have sustained interaction with the important foundational idea of ten-as-a-unit presented on the grid.
 An understanding of unitizing with ten leads naturally to later extend thinking to 100-as-a-unit (356 is 3 hundreds, 5 tens, and 6 ones).
-Avoid the tedium of saying every number by reverting the count to a skip-counting-by-tens process:
+You can speed up the process of reaching 100 with a skip-counting-by-tens process:

 10, 20 , 30, 40,….100,…

-It would be really great if children entered kindergarten counting being familiar with counting numbers up to 100.
-Deep understandings result when a child can connect a number’s name in words with the number’s name in words; the number’s name in symbols; and a concrete representation of the number.
+It would be really great if children entered kindergarten counting to 100 and being familiar with counting numbers up to 100.
+Deep understandings result when a child can connect a number’s name in words; the number’s name in symbols; and a concrete representation of the number.
 The following illustration shows multiple representations for 43.